Intervention/docs/image/v3/modifying/resizing.md

 aspect ratio.
 For this kind of modification you can simply use the methods `scale()` or `scaleDown()`.

-Keep in mind that the resulting size my differ from the given arguments, because the aspect ratio will be maintained preferably.
+Keep in mind that the resulting size may differ from the given arguments, because the aspect ratio will be maintained preferably.

 #### Parameters